Ivan Toney expected to be named in first England squad for Nations League games against Italy and Germany

-With doubts over Marcus Rashford's fitness, Southgate has moved to include Toney - who's scored 13 Premier League goals since January.
+With doubts over Marcus Rashford's fitness, Southgate has moved to include Toney - who has scored 13 Premier League goals since January; the Brentford striker is a penalty specialist and has scored every one of the 18 spot-kicks he has taken for the Bees

-Brentford's Ivan Toney is expected to win his first England call-up when Gareth Southgate names his latest England squad at 2pm, Sky Sports News has been told.
+Brentford's Ivan Toney is expected to win his first England call-up when Gareth Southgate names his latest England squad at 2pm.

+The news comes after doubts over Marcus Rashford's fitness, with the 24-year-old still feeling the effects of an injury picked up in the 3-1 Premier League victory over Arsenal on September 4, when he scored twice to take his season's tally to three.

+Having sat out United's opening Europa League game, a 1-0 home defeat to Real Sociedad, Rashford will again be missing for their second group game away to Sheriff Tiraspol on Thursday.

 England face Italy away on Friday September 23 at 7.45pm, before hosting Germany on Monday September 26 at 7.45pm.